samaradel/www_threefold/README.md

 * ALL COMMUNICATION is handled through the issues in gogs
 * EVERY ACTIVITY and certainly BLOCKERS are reported in in the gogs issues
 * UI Testing is done each friday by @roelvansabben
-* Sprintplanning is done each thursday
+* Sprint planning is done each thursday

 ## Information

-The new threefold website is being created using hugo/git.
+The new ThreeFold website is being created using hugo/git.
 Input for this site is being collected using issues being creating in git

 This repo has the website content: